stephanemartinw/responsible-wordpress-with-tachyons/README.md

 * FAQ
 * Contact Form

-These elements use custom post types (so the content management is easy with WP), overridable templates(so that you can customize layout and skin with tachyons).
+These elements use custom post types (so the content management is easy within WP's administration), with overridable templates using layout and display variations that you can fully customize with tachyons classes.

-They propose each a shortcode to be uses in pages and templates.
+They also propose each a shortcode to be uses in pages and templates.

 New elements are currently developed and will be added soon :
 * Text block